Leo Ryan: Daughters

 Shannon Jo Ryan (born 1952), Ryan's eldest daughter, joined the Rajneesh movement.
 After the Bhagwan moved to Oregon in 1981, she joined his commune, which became known as Rajneeshpuram.
 Taking the name Ma Amrita Pritam, by December 1982 she had married another member, who also lived at the commune.

 Patricia Ryan (born 1953) received her master's degree in public administration from George Washington University in Washington, D.C., and served from 2001 to 2012 as executive director of the California Mental Health Directors Association (now the County Behavioral Health Directors Association of California).
 During the 1980s she became involved as a volunteer and eventually served as president of the board of the national Cult Awareness Network.

-Erin Ryan (born 1958) graduated from University of California, Hastings College of the Law and worked as an intelligence analyst for the Central Intelligence Agency until 1992.
+Erin Ryan (born 1958) graduated from the University of California, Hastings College of the Law and worked as an intelligence analyst for the Central Intelligence Agency until 1992.
 She next worked in New York as a pastry chef for eight years.
-In 2000, Erin Ryan became an aide to her father's former aide, California Senator Jackie Speier.
+In 2000, Erin Ryan became an aide to her father's former aide, California Congresswoman Jackie Speier.